changeworld/azure-docs.pl-pl/articles/iot-edge/tutorial-c-module.md

 ---
-title: Samouczek projektowanie modułu C dla systemu Linux — Azure IoT Edge | Microsoft Docs
+title: Tutorial develop C module for Linux - Azure IoT Edge | Microsoft Docs
-description: W tym samouczku pokazano, jak utworzyć moduł IoT Edge przy użyciu kodu C i wdrożyć go na urządzeniu z systemem Linux IoT Edge
+description: This tutorial shows you how to create an IoT Edge module with C code and deploy it to a Linux device running IoT Edge
 services: iot-edge
 author: shizn
 manager: philmea